-Definitions Definition The amount an ALTCS customer is required to pay toward the cost of long term care services.
+Definitions Term Definition Share of Cost The amount an ALTCS customer is required to pay toward the cost of long term care services.
 The share of cost is determined on a month-by-month basis (see MA1201).
-Customers enrolled in Freedom to Work or KidsCare are charged a monthly premium.
+Premium Customers enrolled in Freedom to Work or KidsCare are charged a monthly premium.
 The premium amount is based on income and household size.
-The amount and kinds of services covered by the medical assistance program or service package.
+Level of Covered Services The amount and kinds of services covered by the medical assistance program or service package.
 Examples of a decrease in covered services include: